 Access policies are exercised using IP address detection, user authentication, and geography detection in conjunction with the determined copyright status of each item stored in the rights database.
 These policies are implemented in the PageTurner application.

 Copyright status is initially determined by information in the bibliographic record (see Bibliographic Rights Determination).
-Volumes that are published in the US prior to 1923 or published outside the US before 1873, as well as US federal government documents are treated as public domain.
-In addition, volumes published outside the US from 1873 through 1923 are treated as public domain for users accessing the volumes from US IP addresses, however they are treated as in-copyright for users that come from non-US IP addresses.
+Volumes that are published in the US prior to 1923, published in Canada or Australia before 1897, or published elsewhere before 1877, as well as most US federal government documents are treated as public domain.
+In addition, volumes published outside the US from 1877 through 1922 are treated as public domain for users accessing the volumes from US IP addresses; however, they are treated as in-copyright for users that come from non-US IP addresses.

 There are, however, situations where the initial bibliographic determination may be revised from in-copyright to public domain, for instance, if the copyright holder failed to renew the copyright (for works published in the US between 1923 and 1963) or failed to include a valid copyright notice (for works published in the US between 1923 and 1977).
 See the Copyright Review Management System, United States (CRMS-US) and Copyright Review Management System, World (CRMS-World) projects for more information.
 In addition, under Section 108 of the US Code (Reproduction by Libraries and Archives), volumes that are damaged or deteriorating, and for which an unused replacement copy cannot be obtained at a fair price, may be made available online on Library premises only.